mlemanczyk/Recyclable.Collections/README.md

 If you desire to have a common base for calls, each of the classes implements `IList<T>` & `ILongList<T>` interfaces. `ILongList<T>` is a new interface, made alike `IList<T>`, but unlocking full support for `long` indexing & use.
 Considering the characteristics of the classes I feel that the generic name is justified, instead of `IRecyclableList<T>` what you could expect.

-## Protection against inccorrect use & state
+## Protection against incorrect use & state
 Having protection against invalid state of the object is an important part of software engineering.
 The classes included in this project provide the same level of protection as the regular `array` & `List` class.
 They will raise exceptions when invalid index is given.
 But there is no additional protection that the content & state of the objects internally used by these classes are valid.
 You can break them, if you want to.

 This decision is driven by performance measures.
 Considering wide use of the lists on the hot-paths, each additional check & operation starts counting.
 I've decided to eliminate all the checks for the sake of performance.
 If you feel that you need additional protection, feel free to inherit or reuse any of the provided classes to provide that.